 Each program is encouraged to have a local committee focused specifically on their program.
-However, district or regional committees are acceptable as long as each program is receiving independent review and guidance each year and committee membership includes business & industry representation from each program area for which the committee offers guidance.
+However, district or regional committees are acceptable as long as each program is receiving independent review and guidance each year and committee membership includes business & industry representation from each program area for which the committee offers guidance (this includes Sector Partnerships).